vnali/studio-plugin-docs/README.md

 - `<channel><description>`
   - The value of the plain text field/redactor/ckeditor specified on the podcast field mapping page is used.
 - `<channel><lastBuildDate>`/`<channel><pubDate>`
-  - The most recent updated time for the podcast and its episodes is used
+  - The date, when cache for podcast RSS page is created.
+The date, when cache for podcast RSS page is created.
+The cache is invalidated when the podcast or episodes are updated or invalidated data cache utility for the Studio plugin is used.
 - `<channel><itunes:summary>`
   - The value of the plain text field/redactor/ckeditor specified on the podcast field mapping page is used.
 - `<channel><itunes:image>`